dijez/requirement-analysis/README.md

 - Requirement Gathering : engage with stakeholders to collect initial requirement
 - Requirement Elicitation: refine and elaborate on the gathered requirement
 - Requirement Documentation: document the requirements in a detailed and structured format
-- Requirement Analysis and Modeling: analyze and priotize the requirement
+- Requirement Analysis and Modeling: analyze and prioritize the requirement
-- Requirement Validation: review and vaidate the requirements with stakeholders
+- Requirement Validation: review and validate the requirements with stakeholders

 ## Types of Requirements
 ### Functional Requirements